Sign in

 The nail salon type of compressor that Dee has mentioned is a similar arrangement but only has a tiny tank inside the case.

-Main issue is that the small pumps run progressively longer to fill larger tanks and to try to restore pressure as soon as you start sending air from tank to laser so, really, the pump tends to run all the time unless you manually shut it off and just let the pressure bleed down from the tank.
-So, if the pump isn't rated for 100 % duty cycle, it's going to get very hot fairly fast, likely leading to premature failure.
+The main issue is that the small pumps run progressively longer to fill larger tanks and to try to restore pressure as soon as you start sending air from tank to laser, so, really, the pump tends to run all the time unless you manually shut it off and just let the pressure bleed down from the tank.
+So, if the pump isn't rated for 100% duty cycle, it's going to get very hot fairly fast, likely leading to premature failure.
 It helps a lot to position a small fan to blow across the pump's cooling fins, which can reduce pump temps from scorching to merely hot.

 Those little pumps will work, but you may wind up replacing them now and again, unlike something such as the Gaast pumps.